Follow this post for up-to-date information on government support offered to support people, businesses, and services through the COVID-19 pandemic.

 Federal Support for Individuals:

-- Announced May 7: Will provide up to $3 billion in support to increase the wages of low-income essential workers.
+- Support to increase the wages of low-income essential workers.

 - Support for Indigenous communities.